Yedidyar/remult-cli/readme.md

 # remult-cli

-remult-cli is a command-line tool for generating Remult entities from a PostgreSQL database.
-It is easy to use, versatile, and customizable.
+remult-cli is a command-line tool for generating Remult entities from a PostgreSQL database (inspired by `prisma db pull`).

 ## Usage